 As you can understand, this is extremely wasteful.

 With caching, your site generates a page once and then saves it just like you saved the number 531 in your memory.
-Then when someone visits your site again, the cached copy is served immediately without needing to run all the processes originally used to create the page.
+When someone visits your site, the cached copy is served immediately without needing to run all the processes originally used to create the page.

 Now let’s talk about how to take advantage of this technology on your website.